cerse/cerse.github.io/CerseMeetingHandBook.md

 ### Timeline

-At the third CERSE meeting it was thought that having a bimonthly meeting might work best.
+At the third CERSE meeting it was thought that scheduling a bimonthly meeting would work best.
 This section attempts to give a suggested timeline on how to proceed.
-We are going to start from an assumption that the venue for the next CERSE meeting is decided on or soon after one of these meetings.
+We start from an assumption that the venue for the next CERSE meeting is decided on, or soon after, one of these meetings.

+* **time 0**:
+  * Have a room booked for the next meeting.
+* **week 1**:
+  * First draft complete version